 - Next, make the Bailey's ganache by heating the cream and Baileys just to a simmer.

-- Place the chocolate chips in a heatproof bowl pour on the hot cream.
-Cover one minute and whisk smooth.
+- Place the chocolate chips in a heatproof bowl and pour on the hot cream.
+Cover for one minute and whisk smooth.
 Spread on cold cake.
-Chill again
+Chill again.

 - To make the whipped cream for garnishing, beat cream and sugar to stiff peaks and then slowly add in Baileys.